College Degree Faculty

 Dwight, a practicing attorney, was formerly a uniformed patrol officer and police academy director and instructor.
 Now semiretired, he practices law for select clients.
 Specialties in Terrorism; Cyber Security; Homeland Security and Public Safety.

 Cierrah has been teaching online since 2013.
-She has her bachelor’s degree in English and her MSL with a focus on intellectual property law.
+She has her bachelor’s degree in English, her MSL with a focus on intellectual property law, and her Doctorate in Organizational Leadership in Business and Technical Communications.
 Her academic studies and professional experience make her a great fit for teaching numerous types of law and writing courses.
-She is currently pursuing her Ed.D in Organizational Leadership in Business and Technical Communications at Argosy University.
-Specialties: Intellectual Property Law; English.
+Specialties in Leadership, Communications, Intellectual Property Law, and English.

 Russ Pomrenke, M.A., University of Baltimore